-- Off the bike
+Recovery is the first priority, with a post-ride buffet lunch back at the hotel followed by optional stretching sessions, massage and/or use of electro-stimulation.

-- Recovery is the first priority, with a great post-ride buffet lunch back at the hotel followed by optional stretching sessions, massage and/or use of electro-stimulation.
+Off the bike

 - Daily debrief with a coach looking at your ride file and power data.

 - Evening sessions on:

-- Maximising power while climbing
+- Climbing powerfully and efficiently

 - Descending fast and safely

 - Using power meter data to improve your performance

 - Training for your target event

 - Eating and drinking for performance

-- Competing at the Haute Route (and other mountain sportives)
+- Competing at the Haute Route and other mountain sportives

 - Time to relax in wonderful, authentic surroundings.
 Enjoy a coffee and pastry in one of the numerous local cafés.